Beyond the offering plate: A brief tutorial

 Electronic Fund Transfers allow people to have money deducted, on a regularly scheduled basis, from their savings or checking accounts and sent electronically to the church.
 This service can help you or the church reduce fluctuations in giving throughout the year while making it easier and more convenient for members to honor their pledges.

 Enabling people to give electronically is also a good investment for the church.
 Among churches and other non-profits that rely on donations, the National Automated Clearinghouse reports, fulfillment rates for pledges average 98 percent among those who use EFT, which is 58 percent higher than those who collected funds by other methods.

-The United Methodist General Council on Finance and Administration endorses Vanco Services and provides a service on its website for churches wishing to use United Methodist Electronic Fund Transfer (UM EFT) services.
+The United Methodist General Council on Finance and Administration (GCFA) endorses Vanco Services, which provides a broad selection of e-giving solutions for churches.

 Seven easy steps to get the church started

 - Visit Vanco's website or call them at 800-675-7430.